-TIP: If you select the ANY option from the drop-down menu, the search looks through all relevant columns for matches to your search text.
-SL1 uses different search criteria for an "ANY" search, depending on the page you are currently on in SL1.
+CAUTION: If you select the ANY option from the drop-down menu, the search looks through all relevant columns for matches to your search text.
+If you select the ANY option for multiple search terms, this can cause issues with search queries, as every term has to be searched against every column in the database.
+SL1 uses different search criteria for an "ANY" search based on the page you are currently on in SL1.
+ScienceLogic recommends that you do not use Basic Search in these situations, and instead use the Advanced Search feature.
 For more information, see Fields Used by an "ANY" Basic Search.